 The TAC will participate as students during the training simulation.

-The TAC would like to see how the candidate responds in the moment, as if responding to students who have questions along the way during a typical CSM course.
-The training simulation is intended to be impromptu and a means to evaluate and assess the candidate’s presentation, preparation, method(s), classroom management, and student engagement skills.
+The TAC would like to see how the candidate responds in the moment, as if responding to students who have questions along the way during a typical CSM (or CSPO) course.
+The training simulation is intended to be impromptu and a means to evaluate and assess the candidate’s preparation, delivery effectiveness, audience/question management, and student engagement.

 Candidates are encouraged to use their own training style and to demonstrate to the TAC what the experience would be like as a student in their course.